RandomZoom layer

 • seed: Integer.
 Used to create a random seed.

-• fill_value: a float represents the value to be filled outside the boundaries when fill_mode="constant".
+• fill_value: a float that represents the value to be filled outside the boundaries when fill_mode="constant".

 • data_format: string, either "channels_last" or "channels_first".
 The ordering of the dimensions in the inputs. "channels_last" corresponds to inputs with shape (batch, height, width, channels) while "channels_first" corresponds to inputs with shape (batch, channels, height, width).
 It defaults to the image_data_format value found in your Keras config file at ~/.keras/keras.json.
 If you never set it, then it will be "channels_last".